Victims of Identity Theft

 - Once the alert is placed, you will be able to order a free copy of your credit report from all three major credit bureaus.

-- Close the accounts that you know or believe have been tampered with or
+- Close the accounts that you know or believe have been tampered with or opened fraudulently.

-Use the ID Theft Affidavit when disputing new unauthorized accounts. - File a police report.
+- File a police report.
 Get a copy of the report to submit to your creditors and others that may require proof of the crime.

 - File your complaint with the FTC.
 The FTC maintains a database of identity theft cases used by law enforcement agencies for investigations.
 Filing a complaint also helps them learn more about identity theft and the problems victims are having so that they can better assist you.